 As a lead on top of the creation of rigs, I also have the responsibility of BID day projections, scheduling, artist requirements, software requirements, workflow and similar discussions.
 I also oversee coordination between our department and the other departments in the pipeline.

-Your work for Ghost in the Shell is extremely impressive and has a stylized feel.
-What were some unique challenges you faced on this project and how did you overcome them?
+What were some unique challenges you faced working on Ghost in the Shell and how did you overcome them?

 I was responsible for the Thermoptic Suit Rig, which was used in tens of shots, from super slow motion to fast-moving shots.
 It is always challenging to create an effect that is meant to make something invisible that still needs to be somehow visible.
 We made tons of iterations to find that balance.
 Another common problem we solved was the Mantra look-dev to Renderman translation.